-CJSF is on 7 days a week between the hours of 8AM-2AM.
+CJSF is on 7 days a week, 24 hours a day.

-The station is run by a small paid staff, several volunteer department coordinators and over 150 general volunteers drawn from the campus of Simon Fraser University and community at large.
-CJSF welcomes new volunteers, especially those who are interested in non-commercial media, to participate in the station as a programmer, department assistant, interviewer, reviewer or a member of one of our spoken word collectives.
+The station is run by a small paid staff, several volunteer department coordinators, and approx. 100 general volunteers drawn from the campus of Simon Fraser University and community at-large.
+CJSF welcomes new volunteers, especially those who are interested in non-commercial media, to participate in the station as a programmer, department assistant, interviewer, reviewer, or video/sound tech.

 CJSF has a variety of programs supporting the involvement of students and members of the community in other ways: the station accepts press releases, public service announcements, event announcements and news stories for on-air broadcast.
 Send them by email, campus mail, by hand, regular mail or fax to the Programming Department.

 There is also a request line to talk to programmers and request music.
-They'll put your request on provided it fit the format of the show and they can find it.
-Check the program guide for show times and call the request line at (778) 782-CJSF (2573).
+They'll put your request on-air, provided it fit the format of the show, and they can find it.
+Check the program guide for show times, and call the request line at (778) 782-CJSF (2573).

 CJSF Radio has been around since the early days of Simon Fraser University, first as a music club, then an oddball, unlicensed radio station that was heard from a series of speakers placed around the campus.